The Owl Service (band): History

 In October 2013 Collins publicly hinted via Facebook that a new Owl Service record was in production and that the band would be making a return to the live stage in December of the same year.
 The December concert in Leigh-on-sea, their first live performance in over 18 months, saw Collins reunited with Jo Lepine, Diana Collier and Nancy Wallace.
 The band regrouped again 6 months later for 2 more shows; the first was again in Leigh-on-sea where they were joined by frequent collaborator Alison O'Donnell, and the second was in London at a fund-raising event for the feature-length Shirley Collins documentary film.

 October 2014 brought forth the first new Owl Service record since the Garland Sessions album in 2012; a low-key EP to mark Halloween entitled Three Inverted Nines which featured cover versions of 4 songs written by legendary musician Glenn Danzig.
 At the end of 2014 after 18 releases Stone Tape Recordings closed down.
 The reason Collins cited for the closure was the huge workload which was keeping him from recording new Owl Service material.
 In September 2014 another concert was announced, this time in London at an event organised by Collins to celebrate the 100th birthday of US folk song collector Alan Lomax.
-The concert, held the following January at Asylum in Peckham, would prove to be their last.
+The concert, held the following January at Asylum in Peckham, would prove to be their last for over 5 years.

 Free from the constraints of running a label, in January 2015 Collins confirmed that the new Owl Service album, entitled His Pride.
 No Spear.
 No Friend., would be released before the end of the year.
 The album eventually saw the light of day on 31 October 2015 and was something of a departure from previous Owl Service releases.
 According to Collins; "The album is mostly traditional songs, but the sound is far from traditional.
 It's a folk album in lyrical content only, not in sound".
 Ultimately, Collins' fierce anti-industry/pro-DIY stance would prove to be his downfall as the band flew below the radar of most people and the album was both a critical and commercial failure, being met either with total indifference or worse; completely ignored.
 Collins himself likened the task of promoting His Pride.
 No Spear.
 No Friend. to "flogging a dead horse whilst banging my head against a brick wall".
 His exasperation was compounded by the fact that he believed the album was his finest work to date, and the pinnacle of what he'd set out to achieve with The Owl Service 10 years earlier.
 The album was almost entirely a one-man project, with Collins arranging, recording, mixing and mastering the audio, performing everything except the vocals, and also creating the artwork.
 To see the album fail proved to be the final straw and soon after its release Steven Collins announced that The Owl Service would cease to exist on the band's 10th anniversary on 6 June 2016.